Policy Optimization with Stochastic Mirror Descent: Stochastic Mirror Policy Optimization

-which can not guarantee the convergence of the iteration (\ref{Eq:PP-MD}), no matter how the step-size $\alpha_{k}$ is specified.
-Thus, under the Assumption \ref{ass:On-policy-derivative}, generating the solution $\{\theta_{k}\}_{k=1}^{N}$ according to (\ref{Eq:PP-MD}) and the output following (\ref{mass-distriution}) lack a strong convergence guarantee.
+which can not guarantee the convergence of (\ref{Eq:PP-MD}), no matter how the step-size $\alpha_{k}$ is specified.
+Thus, under Assumption \ref{ass:On-policy-derivative}, updating parameters according to (\ref{Eq:PP-MD}) and the output following (\ref{mass-distriution}) lacks a provable convergence guarantee.